miigdm/doc/how_to_add_new_layout_content_wrappers.md

 # How to add new layout content wrappers

-Adding a layout wrapper will add a class that wraps the content element of your choosing.
+Adding a layout wrapper will add a class to the content element body.
 This can be helpful when you want an element to look different from the original element.

 **Step 1.** Find the elements pagets and setupts files (located in ```theme_t3kit/Configuration/ContentElements/```)  you want to add a layout wrapper to.
 For this example we will use the "Quote" elements [pagets](https://github.com/t3kit/theme_t3kit/blob/master/Configuration/ContentElements/Quote.pagets) and [setupts](https://github.com/t3kit/theme_t3kit/blob/master/Configuration/ContentElements/Quote.setupts).